Weston-super-Mare: Culture

 The town was the subject of a song "Sunny Weston-super-Mare" performed by local band The Wurzels.
 The last scenes of The Remains of the Day, a James Ivory film of 1993, were shot at locations in the town including the Grand Pier and the Winter Gardens.

 The Weston Arts Festival takes place each year during September and October using local venues including the Blakehay Theatre, Playhouse, All Saints, and galleries and offering a wide range of cultural events.

-Weston is also the final event on the November West Country Carnival circuit, when a large number of brightly illuminated floats called "carts" parade through the streets.
+Weston is also the 3rd Carnival in the November West Country Carnival circuit, when a large number of brightly illuminated floats called "carts" parade through the streets.

 The town's weekly newspaper is The Weston & Somerset Mercury, which has been serving the population since 1843.
 It is now owned by publishing company Archant.
 There are also two online publications The Weston Echo, and Weston super Mare People.

+Local television news programmes are BBC Points West and ITV News West Country.

 Weston Super Television was an on-line community television channel set up in 2011.

 Its volunteers make and present studio programmes, including interviews with local councillors, musicians and community leaders, as well as filming local events in and around the town.

 The 2011–2013 Sky1 television comedy series The Café was co-written by Michelle Terry who was born in the town and the series was filmed in Weston-super-Mare.